veraison/services/docs/realm-instance.md

 ### The Birth Certificate: Realm Initial Measurements (RIM)

 Think of RIM as your Realm's birth certificate - it's the first and most fundamental piece of identity:
-- It's basically a hash (digest) of your code when it first starts up
+- It's basically a hash (digest) of the code and optionally configuration of the Realm instance when it first starts up
 - Works like a fingerprint - unique to your initial code setup
 - Helps others verify "Yes, this is exactly the code we expect to be running"
 - Every Realm Instance needs this - it's not optional